GabrieleSipio/Notes/Advanced-Software-Engineering/ASE.md

 ### How are SOAP messages transported?

 SOAP messages are based on XML and transported over HTTP.
 The SOAP envelope consists in an optional header with control information, and a body with the payload.

+### REST vs SOAP

+- REST is resource-centric, SOAP is message-centric
+- REST is easy, SOAP is complex
+- REST is basic, SOAP advanced
+- REST is for web environments, SOAP to access objects on servers (professional/enterprise environment)
+- REST navigation through hyperlinks, in SOAP there are formal contracts about objects information
+- REST works also on very limited bandwidth conditions, SOAP can be used for transactions that involves multiple calls
+- REST does not have the complexity of the layers of the WS-\* stack.
+- Not easy to exend a RESTful Web service to support advanced functionalities in an interoperable manner.
+- Various decisions that are very easy to make fo RESTful services may lead to significant development efforts and technical risks.
+- If the enterprise-level features of WS-\* (transactions, reliability, message-level security) are not required, REST can provide better flexibility and control, but requires a lot of low-level coding but WS-\* provides better tool support and programming interface convenience.

+In the end, REST is convenient to get (simple) services running and fro tactical, ad hoc integration over the Web (e.g mashups).
+WS-\* is preferable for professional enterprise application integration scenarios with longer lifespan and advanced QoS requirements.

+#### Guidelines for REST

+It's better to use REST when:

+- Clients and servers operate on a Web enviroment.
+- Information about objects doesn't need to be communicated to the client.

+It's better not to use REST when:

+- We need to enforce a strict contract between client and server.
+- We need to perform transactions that involve multiple calls.

+#### Guidelines for WS-\*

+It's better to use WS-\* when:

+- Clients need to have acces to objects available on servers.
+- We want to enforce a formal contract between client and server.

+It's better not to use WS-\* when:

+- We want the majority of developer to easely use our APIr.
+- Our bandwidth is very limited.

 ### What is WSDL?